How to Create a Mobile-Friendly Online Course: 10 Must-Follow Rules

 E-courses made for desktops and mobile devices are two different products.
 Even if the desktop content adapts to the screen size, it still may not look good on your smartphone.
 You can’t solve this problem just by scaling pictures and fonts, because mobile-first content is designed right from the start based on different principles.

-Let’s look at the basic rules of mobile-first courses.
+Let’s look at the basic rules of mobile-friendly courses.
+Watch the video below or continue reading the article.

 1. Break Content Into 1-2 Minute Modules